NSFThinIce/ThinIce-GLM/README.md

   a.
 Check outputs <br>
 7. Calibrate and validate model <br>
   a. still working on this one <br>

+## Tips for working with gitHub with big numbers of files
+1. Use the terminal tab in the Console window - there you can access your system shell and enter git commands directly
+  a.
+In the 02_Scripts/HelpWithGit.txt is a small compilation of some troubleshooting
+  b.
+E.g., if you want to add a bunch of files to commit, it can be tedious to check 1000s of boxes in the Git tab in the Workspace Browser window<br>
+      Instead, in the terminal tab, type 'git add -A' (without the quotes), and press enter All files will be added to the commit window.
+You can proceed by pressing Commit, entering a Commit message, committing, and pushing.<br>

 ## Fun links that might be informative or helpful:
 Best place to find the description of the GLM nml configuration file and everything that it does: